 $30

-The film was nominated for the Palme d’Or at the 1969 Cannes Film Festival.
-It was also nominated at the Oscars for Best Original Song and Best Actress, winning the latter.
+The film received several accolades, including a nomination for the Palme d’Or at the 1969 Cannes Film Festival.
+At the Academy Awards, it was recognized for Best Original Song and earned Maggie Smith the Oscar for Best Actress.

 Drama